ArturoG1z/ArturoG1z/README.md

 <br/>

 ## I am a 25-year-old computer engineering  and I am self-taught to be a Full-Stack developer from Mexico. 🦾🤓
-## I am currently working as a junior programmer at the Federacion Mexicana de Futbol.
+## I am currently working as a junior developer at the Federacion Mexicana de Futbol.

 "No auntie, I don't know how to hack facebook"